 Besides revealing insight into your characters, dialogue moves your story along by providing important information.
 That's why the lines are there in the first place, and that's what keeps the reader reading!

 Keep your dialogue natural sounding.
 Reading it out loud is a good test to hear if it sounds like a real conversation.
 As far as dialect, a little goes a long way.
 It makes your reader work too hard by having to intepret what you've written.
 Just throw in a few words, then leave the rest to the reader's imagination.
 They'll get the message regarding the character's speech pattern.

 Hope this insight into dialogue has been helpful!
-If you haven't seen Casablanca, rent it soon!
+If you haven't seen Casablanca, rent it this weekend!
 It's worth it!

 What's some of the best dialogue you've seen or read lately?